TommasoSorgente/vem-2D-quality-dataset/README.md

 # vem-quality-dataset

-Datasets used for "The role of mesh quality and mesh quality indicators in the Virtual Element Method" by T. Sorgente, S. Biasotti, G. Manzini and M. Spagnuolo, https://arxiv.org/abs/2102.04138.
+Datasets used for "The role of mesh quality and mesh quality indicators in the Virtual Element Method" by T. Sorgente, S. Biasotti, G. Manzini and M. Spagnuolo.
 These datasets have been created through the generation algorithms presented in the Appendix B of the paper.

 ## Content